Men’s Mental Health

 How do you start meaningful conversations with someone you might be worried about and/or those who don’t easily interact with others?

-Why is loneliness a vicious cycle and how do you get restarted if you’ve become isolated?
+Why loneliness is a vicious cycle and how to reconnect if you’ve become isolated.

-How do you improve your own community building skills … from the small every-day habits, to the longer term shifts in your thinking?
+How to improve your own community building skills, from the small every-day habits, to the longer term shifts in your thinking?